Towards a General Large Sample Theory for Regularized Estimators

 \end{definition}

 \begin{remark} The functional $D \psi_{k}(P)$ acts as the gradient of $\psi_{k}$ at $P$.
-The set $\mathcal{T}_{P}$ is the tangent set, i.e., the set that contains all the directions of the curves at $P$ that we are considering; curves at $P$ are of the form $t \mapsto P + tQ$ with $Q \in \mathcal{T}_{P}$.
-It turns out that it is enough to consider curves of the form $t \mapsto P + t \sqrt{n} (P_{n} - P)$ to obtain an asymptotic linear representation for the regularization.
+The set $\mathcal{T}_{P}$ is the tangent set, i.e., the set that contains all the directions of the curves at $P$ that we are considering.
+It turns out that to obtain an asymptotic linear representation for the regularization, it is enough to consider curves of the form $t \mapsto P + t \sqrt{n} (P_{n} - P)$.
 So, the choice of tangent set seems to be the most natural one.
 Of course, larger tangent sets will also deliver the desired results but establishing differentiability under them can be harder.

 The definition does not impose any linear structure on $\mathcal{T}_{P}$ and $t$ is restricted to be non-negative.
 This feature of the definition is analogous to the idea of directional derivative in \cite{Shapiro1990} which has been shown to be sufficient for showing the validity of the Delta Method (see \cite{Shapiro1990}), and turns out to be enough to also carry out our analysis.
 See also \cite{FangSantos2014} and \cite{cho_white_2017} for further references, examples and discussion. $\triangle$ \end{remark}